natacha-beck/cbrain-wiki/Brainstorm.md

-The objective of Brainstorm tool is to provide the user an easy way to create, manipulate and run pipelines to perform EEG/MEG data analysis.
+The objective of the Brainstorm tool is to provide the user with an easy way to create, manipulate and run pipelines to perform EEG/MEG data analysis.

 You can easily run Brainstorm in CBRAIN by following the steps: